Did you know that Gatlinburg, Tenn., is considered the official honeymoon capital of the South?

 It has almost 100 reviews on Google with a 4.6 star rating at the time of this writing.

-The Chapel at Honeymoon Hills offers a variety of venue options including: The Wedding Chapel, a Gazebo, Creekside, Bridge over a Mountain Stream and a cabin wedding.
+The Chapel at Honeymoon Hills offers a variety of venue options.
+Specifically, The Wedding Chapel, Gazebo, Creekside, Bridge over a Mountain Stream and a cabin wedding.

 Their largest venue is the Chapel, which can accommodate up to 40 guests.